-Integrative, family-centered approach to the care of mothers, newborns, and children.
-Emphasis is placed on normal and high-risk pregnancies, normal growth and development, family dynamics, common pediatric disorders and the promotion of healthy behaviors in patients.
-Clinical experiences provide the student an opportunity to apply theoretical concepts and implement safe patient care to mothers, newborns, and children in selected settings.
+Provides an integrative, family-centered approach to the care of the mother, newborn and pediatric client.
+For the obstetric client, emphasis is placed on normal and high-risk clients throughout the antepartum, intrapartum, and postpartum periods.
+Focus for the pediatric client includes normal growth and development, family dynamics, common pediatric disorders and the promotion of healthy behaviors in patients.
+Analysis of factors that put family units at risk will be discussed including social determinants of health contributing to health disparities.
+Clinical experiences provide the student an opportunity to apply theoretical concepts and clinical judgment when providing care to mothers, newborns, and children in selected settings.
 (SP, OSP)